 Indisputably, the Quintillions "Super Deluxe Combo" is the finest product we make.
 It is the quintessential gift for weddings, anniversaries, executive awards, graduations, any festive occasion for a worthy thinker.

-The wooden cases are custom-made for us by our excellent supplier, Padgett Manufacturing in Virginia, who also make our Combinatorix crates (above) and the fine maple boards from which we make the Quintillions pieces.
-Padgett also makes display cases for the Franklin Mint.
-Our combo boxes are finished with Padgett's famous "house dressing" of dark walnut stain and lacquer... superb.
-We line the box with green felt,and occasionally Dick installs the submerged hinges.
+Until about 2008, the wooden cases were custom-made for us by our excellent supplier, Padgett Manufacturing in Virginia, who also made our Combinatorix crates (above) and the fine maple boards from which we make the Quintillions pieces.
+Our combo boxes were finished with Padgett's famous "house dressing" of dark walnut stain and lacquer... superb.
+We line the box with green felt, and occasionally Dick installs the submerged hinges.
 We love the contoured look and feel of the lid and appreciate the beautiful wood grain showing through the finish.

 There's even a story about how we fit the double set into the box.
 The 12 Quintillions blocks have exactly one way to be divided into two groups of 6 pieces so that both can make a rectangle (right).
 An easy way to remember them is that one is called "TWIZLY".
 These two form a double layer at one end of the box.
 The 18 Superquints make two smaller blocks to fill in the rest of the space, with one piece turned on its side to show the lasercut edge.
 If you try, you can find a solution that will have only the grain showing, with all lasercut edges vertical and invisible inside.